-In one location and easily visible to visitors
+In many locations and easily visible to visitors

 9.14 - How does visitor/tourism revenue (e.g. entry charges, permits) contribute to the management of the World Heritage property?

-Fees are collected, but make no contribution to the management of the World Heritage property
+Fees are collected, and make some contribution to the management of the World Heritage property